-The Australian Government Department of Health, with the support of the Digital Transformation Agency, is implementing COVIDSafe to help State and Territory health officials (health officials) conduct contact tracing to stop the spread of COVID-19.
+The Australian Government Department of Health is responsible for the COVIDSafe App which assists State and Territory health officials (health officials) conduct contact tracing to stop the spread of COVID-19.

 What personal information will be collected, and why is it being collected?

 We collect personal information to help conduct contact tracing when you register for, use or upload data to COVIDSafe.